Harukine/Software-Architecture-CSharp10-Dotnet6/ch02/README.md

 - Regarding authorization, there are four model options to consider: simple, role-based, claims-based, and policy-based.
 The choice of model determines the access and permissions for each user.
 Additionally, the [AllowAnonymous] attribute can be used to allow access to certain controllers or methods without authentication.
 However, it is crucial to ensure that such implementation does not introduce vulnerabilities to the system.
 - The chosen authentication and authorization models will define the level of access and actions that users can perform within the application.
 2. Sensitive Data
+- We will need to identify and protect sensitive data in your application.
+Azure provides components like Azure Storage and Azure Key Vault for storing and safeguarding such data.
+Azure Storage is a suitable option for data storage in the cloud.
+- Azure Key Vault, on the other hand, is specifically designed for protecting application secrets.
+If your application requires the storage and management of sensitive information, it is recommended to utilize Azure Key Vault to fulfill this requirement.
 3. Web Security